AdaCore/gnatstudio/docs/users_guide/extending.rst

      </contextual>
   </root>

-Another example would be to have a filter so that the contextual menu only appears when on a project node in the Project View.
-Using `%P` in your command is not enough, since the current context when you click on a file or directory also contain information about the project this file or directory belongs to.
-Thus this implicit filter will not be enough to hide your contextual menu.
+Another example is a filter so that the contextual menu only appears when on a project node in the :guilabel:`Project` view.
+Using :command:`%P` in your command isn't enough since the current context when you click on a file or directory also contain information about the project the file or directory belongs to.
+Thus this implicit filter isn't sufficient to hide your contextual menu.

 As a result, you need to do a slightly more complex test, where you check that the current context doesn't contains information on directories (which will disable the contextual menu for directories, files and entities).
-Since the command uses `%P`, GPS garantees that a project is available.
+Since the command uses :command:`%P`, GPS garantees that a project is available.

 .. highlight:: python